nitlang/nit/contrib/nitrpg/README.md

 NitRPG stills under heavy development.
 Incomming features contain (but are not limited to):

-* Add a homepage that lists openened games
 * Periodized stats (weekly, monthly, yearly, overall)
 * Display graphs with stats
 * More achievements